kenkenpa2126/vanilla_transformer_from_scratch_with_JAX/VanillaTransformer/README.md

 1. Implement a beam search tokenizer from scratch.
 1. Implement a functin that calculate BLEU score from scratch.

+# Acknowledgement
+I couldn't finish this work without the advice and support from @tarowatanabe, @de9uch1, and @gojiteji.
+Thank you for all!

 # Reference
 - Paper